Motion Preservation of the Spine – Disc Replacement

 Benefits of Disc Replacement Surgery

-1. Motion Preservation
+Motion Preservation

 Unlike spinal fusion, which eliminates movement at the treated segment, disc replacement maintains near-normal spinal motion, reducing strain on adjacent levels.

-2. Reduced Adjacent Segment Disease (ASD)
+Reduced Adjacent Segment Disease (ASD)

 Fusion increases stress on the discs above and below the treated level, often leading to further degeneration.
 Studies suggest that TDR significantly reduces the risk of ASD compared to fusion.

-3. Faster Recovery and Rehabilitation
+Faster Recovery and Rehabilitation

 Patients undergoing disc replacement often experience a quicker return to function, as the procedure minimizes disruption to spinal structures.
 Many resume daily activities within weeks.

-4. Long-Term Durability
+Long-Term Durability

 Modern artificial discs are designed to withstand years of use, with clinical studies showing durability over a decade in many cases.

-5. Improved Patient Satisfaction and Outcomes
+Improved Patient Satisfaction and Outcomes

-Who is a Candidate for Disc Replacement?
+Who Can Get a Disc Replacement?

-Disc replacement is most effective for patients who:
+Disc replacement works best for people who:

 The Future of Motion Preservation and Disc Replacement